Client Education Library

 Gastroenteritis

-In simple terms, Gastroenteritis is an upset stomach caused by dietary indiscretion, toxins, or medication side effects, among other things.
+In simple terms, gastroenteritis is an upset stomach caused by dietary indiscretion, toxins, or medication side effects, among other things.
 Many cases of gastroenteritis are mild and will resolve on their own.
 Others can be more serious and will need a vet’s attention.

 Foreign Bodies or Obstructions